-- Object-oriented – Java is an object-oriented programming language that makes it modular and organized.
-Object-oriented programming is a way of organizing programs as a collection of objects, each of which is an instance of a class.
-We will learn about object-oriented concepts in greater detail in later articles.
-Java focuses on objects rather than procedures.
+It focuses on objects rather than procedures.
 Except for the primitive data types, all elements in Java are objects and can be easily extended for better handling.
-Java is not a purely object-oriented programming language since it also allows primitive data types like integer, float, double, etc, about which we will learn in later articles.
+Java is not a purely object-oriented programming language since it also allows primitive data types like integer, float, double, etc, which we will learn in later articles.

-- Secure – Java also enables the development of a virus-free and tamper-free system.
-Since we do not have pointers in java and cannot access out-of-bound arrays, several security flaws like stack corruption and buffer overflow are impossible to exploit in java.
+It also enables the development of a virus-free and tamper-free system.
+Since we do not have pointers in Java and cannot access out-of-bound arrays, several security flaws like stack corruption and buffer overflow are impossible to exploit.
 The Bytecode Verifier inspects fragments of code for illegal code that can bypass access which adds to the security.

-- Portable – Java uses a Java Virtual Machine (JVM) as abstraction and does not access the operating system directly.
-This makes java highly portable.
+Java uses a Java Virtual Machine (JVM) as an abstraction and does not access the operating system directly.
+This makes it highly portable.
 A Java program can run unmodified on any platform.

-- High-performance – Java uses a Just-In-Time (JIT) approach for compiling and executing Java code where execution and compilation are done at the same time making Java very fast and powerful.
+It uses a Just-In-Time (JIT) approach for compiling and executing code where execution and compilation are done at the same time making it very fast and powerful.

-- Multi-functional – Java can produce many applications from simple command-line programs to complex applets and more.
-Thus Java is known to be multifunctional.
+Java can produce many applications from simple command-line programs to complex applets and more.

-- Multi-threading – Java supports multi-threading which means that it is possible to write programs that can perform many tasks simultaneously.
-This is an important feature which enables maximum utilization of the CPU and enables developers to construct interactive applications that run smoothly.
+It supports multi-threading which means that it is possible to write programs that can perform many tasks simultaneously.
+This is an important feature that enables maximum utilization of the CPU and enables developers to construct interactive applications that run smoothly.

-- Automatic Memory Management – Java automatically manages the allocation and deallocation of memory for creating new objects.
-In simple words, when we create new objects, we do not need to explicitly allot new memory to it and Java has a garbage collector that automatically deletes the memory occupied by the object when the program ends.
+Java automatically manages the allocation and deallocation of memory for creating new objects.
+In simple words, when we create new objects, we do not need to explicitly allot new memory to them.
+It also has a garbage collector that automatically deletes the memory occupied by the object when the program ends.

-- Interpreted and compiled language – Java is both an interpreted and compiled language since the java source code is compiled to the bytecode and the bytecode is interpreted by the JVM.
+It is both an interpreted and compiled language since the source code is compiled to the bytecode and the bytecode is interpreted by the JVM.
 We will learn about it further in the below section.